Crystal healing: Origins

-In Plato's account of Atlantis, crystal healing is also mentioned.
-According to Plato, the Atlanteans used crystals to read minds and transmit thoughts.
-The first historical documentation of crystals originated from the Ancient Sumerians (c.
-4500 to c.
-2000BC).
-The Sumerians used crystals in their magical formulas.

-Ancient Egyptians mined for crystals and used them to make jewelry.
-Crystals or gemstones were also used in practice, for their metaphysical properties.
-Specifically, they used crystals as aids for health and protection.
-They often would bury a lapis lazuli scarab with their deceased, with the belief that it would protect them in the afterlife.
-Additionally, in Ancient Egypt amulets were used to ensure the well-being of the individual.
-The amulet's shape, decoration, inscription, color, material, or ritual performed with the amulet dictated its power.
-Amulets were worn or placed on the body, in the form of stones, piercings, rings, necklaces, or other jewelry.
-The Egyptians used amulets to benefit their afterlife, often representing an Egyptian deity and their specific powers.
+Ancient Egyptians used amulets, which they believed to possess magical properties.
+The amulet's shape, decoration, inscription, color, material or ritual performed with the amulet dictated its power.
+Amulets were worn or placed on the body, in the form of stones, piercings, rings, necklaces or other jewelry.
+The Egyptians used amulets to benefit their afterlife, often representing an Egyptian deity and its specific powers.
 Amulets were also placed on mummies or in between the mummy's bandages, with funerary pieces usually being larger than those worn by the living.
-In funeral practices they also used headrest amulets, these were full-size headrests placed in tombs to protect the dead, they also symbolized the deceased rising and being revived, and the sun rising between two hills, which symbolized resurrection and rebirth.
+In funeral practices, they also used headrest amulets, which were full-size headrests placed in tombs to protect the dead; they also symbolized the deceased rising and being revived, and the sun rising between two hills, which symbolized resurrection and rebirth.

-The Ancient Greeks assigned a multitude of properties to crystals.
-The word 'crystal' is derived from the Greek word "krýstallos" which translates to "ice".
-The Ancient Greeks believed that clear quartz crystals were a water that had frozen to the point where it would remain in its solid form.
-The word "amethyst" in Ancient Greek language means "not intoxicate."
-Amethyst was worn as an amulet that they believed would aid hangovers or prevent intoxication.
+The ancient Greeks assigned many properties to crystals.
+The word "crystal" is derived from the Greek word krýstallos, which translates to 'ice'.
+The ancient Greeks believed that clear quartz crystals were a water that had frozen to the point where it would remain in its solid form.

-Precious stones have been thought of as objects that can aid in healing—in a practice known as lapidary medicine—by a variety of cultures.
+Precious stones have been thought of as objects that can aid in healing—in a practice known as lapidary medicine—by various cultures.
 The Hopi Native Americans of Arizona use quartz crystals to assist in diagnosing illnesses.
-Both Pliny the Elder and Galen claimed that certain crystals had medicinal properties.
-In Europe, the belief in the healing powers of crystals (and in particular crystal amulets) persisted into the Middle Ages.
-The alleged medicinal properties of precious stones, as well as other powers they were believed to hold, were collected in texts known as lapidaries, which remained popular in Medieval and Early Modern Europe until the 17th century.
+The alleged medicinal properties of precious stones, as well as other powers they were believed to hold, were collected in texts known as lapidaries.

-Across cultures, different stones can symbolize or provide aide for different things.
-An example of this is rose quartz.
-In Egypt, it was believed rose quartz could prevent aging, but the Romans used rose quartz as a seal to signify ownership, while in the Middle Ages it was used in healing potions, today rose quartz is known as the "love stone" and is used to balance emotions, and heal anger and disappointment.